z5450851HimaMallina/z5450851HimaMallina/README.md

+# Hi there, I'm Hima

+- I'm a **data-driven problem solver** passionate about transforming complex datasets into strategic insights and building impactful analytics solutions.
 - I simply love everything to do with data cause everything has to do with Data.
 - I enjoy hunting down hidden insights, be creative and paint a picture to solve problems and identify areas to improve a business.

 🌐 Portfolio: [himamallina.com](https://himamallina.com)

-# Hi there 👋, I'm Hima Rohini

-I'm a **data-driven problem solver** passionate about transforming complex datasets into strategic insights and building impactful analytics solutions.

 ---